MRimk/UniversityNotes/Understanding-Modern-Switzerland.md

 Political-institutional factors - institutions that promote the collaboration between economic actors and social stability (aprenticeship programs, bank-industry relation, social partnership)

 Early export oriented development - make export quality and strategic importance of neutrality during war time.

+## Historical insights into the Swiss financial centre: banking and the banking elite

+### Swiss Financial Centre: Overview and Key figures

+Switzerland ranking by the Global Financial Centres Index (measures the competetiveness).
+Switzerland is present twice in the top 20 - Geneva and Zurich (10 and 18 respectively).
+In European perspective they are in top 6 (Geneva 2 and Zurich 6)

+Swiss financial centres have: banking - Geneva, financial firms (investment managements) - both, insurance companies - Geneva, professional services firms (professionals working around finance - lawyers, advisers, etc.) - Geneva, government regulatories in Zurich, FinTech - Zurich and Geneva.

+#### Key figures

+Value added = measure the additional value created by an economic activity - is 66.7 billion CHF in 2021 - 9.4% of the overall economy

+Two main sectors: insurance and banking.

+#### Banking

+235 banks in 2022 and 92k (FTE) jobs (40% **of all jobs** is women)

+Assets under management in 2022 in CHF is 7k billion (~10x GDP)

+Switzerland is the world leader in the manageement of cross-border capital And in 2018, Switzerland holds 27% of the global off-shore wealth

+Geneva - Private Banking (wealth management) and Trading (commodities) Zurich - Finance / Regulation, and Big Banks (UBS and Credit Suisse)

+Types of banks:

+- Big banks - represent ~50% of the balance sheet.
+- Cantonal banks - 24, publicly owned companies and it's usually limited to the canton where it is set.
+- Raiffeisein bamks and regional and savings banks - work locally and are private companies
+- Private banks (historically owned by families), stock exchange banks, foreign banks - you cannot open an account and get a card, but they manage your wealth.

+### A brief hitory of Swiss banking

+Balance sheet - total amount to measure the size of the sector

+Until WW1, there is a slight but minimal increase of the sector, related to the GDP growth as a whole.
+After the WW1 it grows until WW2, it grows but not something special.

+Starting from the end of WW2, there is a constant growth until 1973 (oil crisis) - "Golden Age of Banking", and then there is a constant growth until 1990.

+#### Golden agae (1945 - 1973)

+Why does the sector take off here?
+After WW2, the attractiveness of the Swiss financial center can be explined by these factors:

+- the neutrality of the country
+- infrastructures were preserved from the war
+- Strong Swiss Franc
+- Low level of inflation
+- Political regime favoring liberal policies and an accommodating taxation system (there was lower taxes in Switzerland than other countries)
+- Bank secrecy.

+**Bank secrecy** - it's not new at 1945, it was there from end of 19th century.
+Bank will not communicate to the tax authorities if a client opens an account.
+This became a law (article 47) in 1934 - there is a guarantee of conidentiality regarding bank accounts held by foreign clients; and that any individual working for a bank regulated by Swiss law who discloses confidential information about the financial information of a client will face criminal charges.

+This constructs the perception of Switzerland as a tax haven.

+Bank secrecy attracted major inflow of foreign capital shortly after WW2.
+Popular idea promoted by the Swiss Bankers association - that bank secrecy is aimed at protecting any citizen.
+Also there was a legend that this law was passed to protect jews.
+Actually, it was passed because French government pushed the Swiss government to know which French citizens have how much money.
+This law was very powerful until G20 in 2000s where countries started pushing Switzerland for the tax information.
+It is quoted as the end of Bank Secrecy.

+In this time there is a growing number of foreign banks - big growth ~1950s-1973, which is mainly due to bank secrecy and other factors. (more European banks)
+It was so much money coming in Switzerland, where the banks had a problem with inflow of money to Switzerland.

+Eventually, a law was passed for foreign banks to get a license to opperate in Switzerland.

+#### From Golden Age to Globalization (1973 - today)

+Regional banks were the dominant group of banks in the early 20th century. (had almost 50% of the balance sheet total in 1900)

+This group faced competition from cantonal baks, which are under public law, that became the dominant group after the 1930s.
+(Advantage: the presence of tthe state means that _all deposits were guaranteed_)

+The big banks took over in the 1960s.
+They started competing domestically with other banks, and internationally by opening branches abroad.
+These banks had to become big to compete with other banks internationally

+#### Globalization (1973 - today)

+A movement of deregulation, reducing state restrictions to access markets abroad, transformed the main financial centers

+The rise of big banks - A more aggressive approach to compete with international banks Big banks started to:

+- develop wealth management activities and investment banking
+- go international (In 1970, there were only 7 branches of Swiss banks abroad.
+In 2010, the number had risen to 144 )
+- Develop closer links with the insurance sector
+- Absorb smaller local/national banks in order to control the national market

+The banking concentration reshaped the structures of the Swiss financial centre.
+There were 421 regional baks in 1900 and 60 in 2022.
+Local financial centres almost disappeared

+625 banks in 1990 -> 239 in 2022.

+Big banks themselves are absorbed by others - 6 big banks in the early 20th century -> 1 in 2024.

+The concentration question has been discussed by FIDMA (banking authority) and competition authority says that Credit Suisse clients should not go to UBS and go to other banks.

+The rise of Credit Suisse and UBS thorugh multiple mergers and acquisitions.
+Acceleration of the internationalization of the big banks was in the 1990s.
+Credit Suisse for the last years was very much american and based in New York.
+And now Credit Suisse is merged into UBS.

+Bank Secrecy does not exist anymore officially.

+### The Swiss banking elite: Prosopographic analysis (1980-2020)

+Banking executives - they are diverse -> Cantonal bank might have a CEO without a degree and worked there entire life, big bank - an american who worked in many different big corporations.

+#### How to become a banking elite?

+There is a relationship between the forms of capitalism at a specific period and the profiles of the banking elites: family capitalism, coordinated market economy, global capitalism

+Banking elites - CEOs, Presidents and managing partners.

+#### Role of family

+Family belongingness is very high within private banks (family apitalism).
+There is a transmission of power from one generation to another through banking socialization.

+In the private banks there has always been importance of families (decreased from 85% to 50%), and in the commercial banks it disappeared over time in the commercial banks.

+#### Role of education

+Vocational education (VE) - apprenticeship - has 3 distinct phases.

+1890-1910 VE was a dominant pattern -> apprenticeship abroad was a common pattern among bankers

+1937-1980 Dual pattern - VE and University degree were half-half popular

+2000-2020 Strong decline of VE - due to globalization university degree became more popular.

+#### Role of the army

+There was a growth and decline of bankers holding a military rank corresponds to a period of milatarization - during Idiology of "Spiritual Defense" in the 1930s-1960s.
+This was as protection from foreign influences ("Alps fortress")

+Holding a military rank among elites from the coordinated national network was a sign of patriotism, and thus satisfying the ideology.

+As the netwrok and the ideology declined with the rise of glovalization, the military rank became an outdated characteristic of the Swiss bankers.

+#### Role of international education

+old tradition of cosmopolitanism taking two forms - studying and working abroad.

+1890-1937 there was an increasing number of bankers studying abroad 1957-2000 after WW2 there was a decrease and stability 2000-now increase imong private bankers

+#### Role of international experience

+First wave of globalization (up to 1937) - rise until 1937 with about 40% of bankers who have worked abroad for at least 2 years.

+Between 1937-2000: there was a decline in 1980s which was lowest at 20%; and then increase.

+From 2000 there was a second wave of the globalization.

+#### Conclusions

+Family matter

+Rise and decline of legitimacies:
+Holding a univeristy degree became progressively essential, VE died off Swiss army had a boom and then declined

+Continuity of cosmopolitanism: international education and experience is not new, it was popular already since 1930s.